tahoma2d/tahoma2d_docs/source/managing_projects.rst

     Click on **...** next to the project name to choose a different project.

-..note:: Opening a scene in a different project will also change the active project.
+.. note:: Opening a scene in a different project will also change the active project.

 .. tip:: **To add a scene to a project from the menu:**